LAMSSAOUI/NetlifyDeployement/README.md

 # NetlifyDeployement
-that file is just for testing the deployement in netlify
+this Project just for Practice Hosting and Deployement in Netlify